BookStackApp/website/content/blog/bookstack-release-v22-07.md

 ![Preview of the code editor with a filled-star symbol next to 5 code language options](/images/2022/07/code-editor-favourites.png)

-Favourite languages will be automatically sorted to the top of the list, and these preference will be stored against your BookStack user account so the favourites remain personal to you, and consistent across browsing devices.
+Favourite languages will be automatically sorted to the top of the list, and these preferences will be stored against your BookStack user account so the favourites remain personal to you, and consistent across browsing devices.

 ### Sort a Book from the Chapter

 Within our BookStack Discord server it was noticeably common for users to ask "How do I re-order pages within a chapter?".
-An past attempt was made to add a specific chapter-sort view but this never progressed to completion.
+A past attempt was made to add a specific chapter-sort view but this never progressed to completion.
 As a user-experience-focused workaround, a "Sort Book" action will now show when viewing a chapter, where permission permits:

 ![Screenshot of a "Sort Book" button within a list of other actions](/images/2022/07/sort-book-from-chapter.png)